klausbrunner/sunce/README.md

 ## Performance

 `sunce` is designed for high throughput with constant memory usage.
 The streaming architecture handles infinite coordinate ranges and time series without memory growth.

-## Accuracy

-Calculations use the NREL Solar Position Algorithm (SPA) by default for maximum accuracy, with the faster Grena3 algorithm available as an option.
-The implementation achieves numerical agreement with the reference Java [solarpos](https://github.com/klausbrunner/solarpos) tool.

-## Status

-Core functionality is stable and extensively tested with compatibility validation against solarpos.

 ## License